 It is the ghosts of Spanish soldiers that people have seen wandering the property in their uniforms.
 The most common places where these Spanish soldiers are seen are the small bar and the swimming pool area.

-Many years ago the Omni Royal Orleans was the St. Louis Hotel when it was first built in the French Quarter.
+Without a doubt, one of the most haunted hotels in the French Quarter is the Omni Royal Orleans.
 The luxury hotel has an ideal location where people can enjoy fine dining, art, antique stores and wonderful accommodations.

 The Omni Royal Orleans also offers visitors and guests to the hotel with the chance at running into a ghost or two.
 Fortunately, some of the spirits that haunt the Omni Royal Orleans have a sense of humor and enjoy playing pranks on people.